Security Monitors Job Site 2022-2023

 - The Security Monitor is expected to serve as a role model for all residential policies and procedures.
 Failure to serve as a positive role model may result in personnel action.

 - Record time by clocking in and out of shift correctly.
+Clocking in and out must be done at a work kiosk as shown in training.

 - Be available and flexible with shift scheduling when necessary.
+SMs may be called and asked for availability if unexpected circumstances cause staffing shortages.

 - Meet with the Security Coordinator and Security Monitor staff on a monthly basis.
 Meet with the Security Coordinator as necessary.